alexharri/website/posts/canvas-to-ascii.md

 Oh yeah, looks awesome!
 We get the desired effect.
 The boundary is nice and sharp while not being too jagged.

 Here's the 3D scene again.
-The contrast slider now applies both types of contrast enhancement at the same time, try it out:
+The contrast slider now applies both types of contrast enhancement at the same time -- try it out:

 <AsciiScene height={540} fontSize={12} characterWidthMultiplier={0.85} characterHeightMultiplier={0.85} viewModes={["ascii", "split", "canvas"]} optimizePerformance usesVariables effectSlider={{
   global_crunch: [1, 2.7],